dfsp-spirit/freesurfer_parallel_scripts/README.md

 ## About

 [FreeSurfer](https://freesurfer.net/) is a state-of-the-art neuroimaging software suite, and its `recon-all` pipeline supports the fully automated reconstruction of mesh representations of the human cortex from raw MRI scans.

 However, running `recon-all` takes very long (12 - 20 h per subject on current hardware) and typically needs to be run for hundreds of subjects for a medium-sized neuroimaging study.
 This repo contains bash shell scripts which allow one to run the time-consuming FreeSurfer pre-processing **in parallel** on multi-core systems.
 The parallelization is done on the subject level, meaning that a single subject still takes a long time, but each core of your computer runs one subject.
 The main tool behind this is the [GNU parallel](https://www.gnu.org/software/parallel/) software.

-These scripts are mainly intended for running FreeSurfer on powerful workstation computers in a lab.
-They are **not** suitable for running FreeSurfer on high performance computing (HPC) clusters which use a job scheduler like Slurm.
+These scripts are mainly intended for running FreeSurfer on powerful multi-core workstation computers in a lab.

+The tools in the [slurm folder](./slurm/) are suitable for running FreeSurfer on high performance computing (HPC) clusters which use the Slurm job scheduler.
+They implement a method to combine slurm for parallization across nodes with GNU parallel parallelization on the nodes.

 ![Vis](https://github.com/dfsp-spirit/freesurfer_parallel_scripts/blob/main/web/freesurfer_parallel_scripts.png?raw=true "freesurfer_parallel_scripts")